qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

     "density_level" = 'High population density' and "price_m2" > 10000

   Likewise, the previous expression could also be used to define which features should be labeled or shown in the map.

 Using expressions offers you a lot of possibilities.

-The **Expressions** feature offers access to the:

-* :guilabel:`Expression` tab which lists functions to use
-* :guilabel:`Function Editor` tab which helps to create custom functions to use in the expressions.

 .. index:: Named parameters
    single: Expressions; Named parameters